AO Racing: Branding approach

-In lieu of the conventional approach focusing on sponsor exposure and brand prestige, AO Racing promotes a playful and expressive brand personality, utilizing faux creature designs and mascots as part of their brand identity with a large focus on fan engagement, a strategy which has allowed them to grow into a fan favorite team in sports car racing.
+In lieu of the conventional approach focusing on sponsor exposure and brand prestige, AO Racing promotes a playful and expressive brand personality, utilizing a dedicated canon, faux creature designs, and mascots with a large focus on fan engagement, a strategy which has allowed them to grow into a fan favorite team in sports car racing.
 Hyett credits Jeannette for originating AO Racing's brand approach, stating that he had come up with the idea based on the public reception towards Hyett's race helmet.
-His race helmet includes a Tyrannosaurus rex and a unicorn on either side, a design he began using at the 2023 24 Hours of Daytona that was inspired by his son and daughter.
+His race helmet includes a Tyrannosaurus rex and a unicorn on either side, a design he began using at the 2023 24 Hours of Daytona inspired by his son and daughter.